Chamal1120/Chamal1120/README.md

 - 👋 Hi, I’m @Chamal1120
-- 👀 I’m interested in developing apps
+- 👀 Interested in developing apps
-- 🌱 I’m currently learning software engineering
+- 🌱 Currently learning software engineering
-- 💞️ I’m looking to collaborate on some projects
+- 💞️ Looking to collaborate on some projects
 - 📫 Reach me on kenway213beep@gmail.com